BoronSpoon/equipment-reservation/README.md

 1. Observe events on Google Calendar
 2. Event title is `[Name] [Device] [State]`.
 3. If there are too many reservations and it is overwhelming, you can hide the Read calendar in your calendar app and view it only when you need to.

+### Writing experiment conditions (Experiment Sheets)
+1. Open Experiment Sheets
+2. Find the current event that you created in Google Calendar
+3. Write experiment conditions in Sheets
+4. The conditions will automatically get updated to the event in Google \Calendar.

 >The implementations details are in [details (Japanese)](https://github.com/rayanti/equipment-reservation/blob/master/details.md).